Design and Performance Studies of a Granular Thin HCAL-MuID Detector for the EIC Optimized for AI-Based Reconstruction: SiPMs and Readout

 \section{SiPMs and Readout}

-For the purpose of this study we assume Hamamatsu S14160-4050H photo sensors and scintillators using EJ-204.
+For the purpose of this study we assume scintillators using EJ-204 and Hamamatsu S14160-4050HS photo sensors.
 This scintillator combines fast timing and a high scintillation efficiency with an attenuation length of 1.6~m, which makes it suitable for the strip length of 1.5~m studied here.

 These SiPMs have a peak sensitivity wavelength that is well matched to the scintillating material.
 The photo detection efficiency is about 50\% at the peak sensitivity wavelength.
 Their effective photosensitive area of 4×4 mm$^2$ allows us to mount a cluster of them on a readout board in order to cover a large fraction of the nominal 1×3 ~cm$^2$ cross section of the scintillator strip end.
 The readout board developed as part in this work carries 12 SiPMs, which cover 64\% of a bar’s cross section, and is based on the design used in the HELIX experiment~\cite{Park:2021oic}.
-The simulation uses the rise and fall times measured for this circuit, which are 1.1~ns and 15~ns respectively.
+In the present application, for faster pulse and lower electronics noise, we combine three SiPMs in parallel into one load resistor and timing preamplifier, instead of all twelve in parallel.
+The outputs of these four timing preamplifiers are then summed in a second stage amplifier and cable driver.
+The simulation uses the rise and fall times measured for this circuit, which are 1.1~ns and 15~ns, respectively.
+(Note: for the signal amplitude, a slow current pulse is tapped off each of the four groups of three SiPM's in parallel and is summed and amplified to drive another signal cable.)
+Biasing on each of the 12 SiPMs can be individually adjusted for testing flexibility and/or output alignment purposes.

-The amplified signal can be read out with various digitizers that have sufficient timing resolution, such as commercially available~\cite{Bitossi:2016waj} or electronics under development for the EIC~\cite{petiroc,pillera2025beam,triroc,ahmad2015triroc}.
-For the simulated timing measurements of this study, we use a constant fraction type discriminator; for the energy measurements we additionally use an integrated signal output.
+The amplified timing signal can be read out with various digitizers that have sufficient timing resolution, such as commercially available~\cite{Bitossi:2016waj,petiroc,pillera2025beam,triroc,ahmad2015triroc} or electronics under development ~\cite{temporoc}.
+For the simulated timing measurements of this study, we use a leading edge discriminator; for the energy measurements we additionally simulate an integrated signal output.